-4.1 Definitions of "year of assessment" and "financial year"
+4.1 Definitions of "year of assessment" and "financial year" [section 1(1)]

-The term "year of assessment" is defined in section 1(1).
-A company's year of assessment is its financial year.
+The term "year of assessment" as defined in section 1(1) provides that a company's year of assessment is its financial year.
 Under section 5(1)(d), a company shall pay income tax annually on the taxable income received by, accrued to or in favour of it during every financial year.